wydialang/newsrnn/README.md

 # newsrnn

-creating a language model for generating fake news
+Project exploring how neural networks can be used to create a language model that can learn the rules of grammar and generate its own fake news articles.